New Market Presbyterian Church (New Market, Alabama)

-New Market Presbyterian Church is a historic building located in the heart of New Market, Alabama.
-For 130 years, the church has been a pillar to the community.
+New Market Presbyterian Church is a historic building located in New Market, Alabama.
 The Late Gothic Revival-style church was built in 1888, and added to the National Register of Historic Places in 1988.

-Church History
+Church history

 The National Register of Historic Places plaque in front of the Sanctuary reads: "Mary Miller deeded land in 1849 to serve both Methodist and Cumberland Presbyterian congregations.
 The original building burned and the Methodists in 1882 sold their interest in a second building.
 This second church destroyed by a tornado in 1884.
 Present building erected in 1888.
 In 1906 the Cumberland Presbyterians left to form a new church, and the remaining members affiliated with the First Presbyterian Church, USA."

 The physical building is located at 1723 New Market Road in New Market, Alabama.

-Historical Architecture
+Historical architecture

 According to New Market Presbyterian's National Register of Historic Places Registration form, the building is in "near-original condition, including the clear cylinder-glass of the lancet windows."
-The Gothic style pews were originally in the Marysville Presbyterian Church (Marysville, Alabama).
+The Gothic-style pews were originally in the Marysville Presbyterian Church (Marysville, Alabama).
 The "seven-plane barrel-vaulted wooden ceiling" is rumored to be a gift from the church's building contractor.
 The ceiling's design consists of "narrow boards in large half-bond rectangles divided by wide borders of the same material in herringbone and soldier patterns."
 The interior wood is naturally finished and varnished.
-The Sanctuary's suspended stove fluke was removed around 1980 and replaced with central heating and cooling.
+The sanctuary's suspended stove fluke was removed around 1980 and replaced with central heating and cooling.